MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-6-power-bi-report.md

 ## Build a Power BI report

-1. Copy and paste the following query into your KQL queryset.
+1. Copy and paste the following query into your KQL queryset that was created in a previous step.
 The output of this query is used as the semantic model for building the Power BI report.

     ```kusto
     TutorialTable